suffolklibraries/lgc/content/collections/events/young-creatives-drumming-workshops.md

     content:
       -
         type: text
-        text: 'Join the amazing drumming workshop taster session on the 1 April, run by the talented George Fothergill.
+        text: 'Join this amazing drumming workshop taster session on the 1 April, run by the professional drummer George Fothergill.
 You will learn new music skills, meet like-minded people and have a lot of fun exploring drumming techniques.
 If you enjoy the taster session, why not come along to the other drumming workshops running on:'
   -
     type: bullet_list
     content: